 There are many areas in the body where nerves have to pass through or in between adjacent structures.
 Since muscles are always expanding and contracting to allow movement, the nerves utilize slippery sheaths to guide them though these muscles.
 When damage occurs to these nerves and protective sheaths, scar tissue is laid down to repair the damage causing the muscles to adhere to the nerve like an area of glue.
 This area of glue is called an adhesion and often causes numbness, tingling, and weakness.
 This type of restriction can impact the function of many parts of the body, from the muscles that move you, to how your organs and tissues function.

-The good news is that with proper diagnosis and treatment from an expert a lot of muscular adhesion and soft tissue injuries are reversible.
+The good news is that with proper diagnosis and treatment from an expert muscular adhesion and soft tissue injuries are reversible.

 The key to breaking down adhesion in a muscle is finding it.
 This may seem very obvious but adhesion is very common and finding the relevant adhesion takes years of training.
 Once the proper diagnosis is made, treatment can begin.
-MAR and ART take advantage of the different attachment points of muscles to achieve maximum tension on the adhesion.
+MAR takes advantage of the different attachment points of muscles to achieve maximum tension on the adhesion.
 These techniques are non-invasive and done exclusively through a skilled doctor’s hands.
-Once the adhesions are broken down over a series of visits, the muscles can function normally again.
+Once the adhesion is broken down over a series of visits, the muscles can function normally again.
 They can lengthen and contract with the appropriate force to allow for normal joint motion resulting in less pain for you.